fadlyas07/fadlyas07/README.md

 ## 👨‍💻 A Little About Me

-I'm **Fadly**, a 23-year-old technology enthusiast from Indonesia 🇮🇩.
+A 23-year-old technology enthusiast from Indonesia 🇮🇩.

 My journey began in **2019**, when curiosity led me to explore Linux kernels for Android devices.
 Since then, I have enjoyed learning how systems work, solving unexpected problems, and improving things one experiment at a time.